 Course Level: Scholarships are awarded for students wishing to undertake postgraduate research degree studies at the University of Melbourne.

-Scholarship Provider: University of Melbourne, Australia
+Scholarship Provider: Australian Government, Australia

 Scholarship can be taken at: Australia

 Accreditation: University of Melbourne is an accredited university.
 University of Melbourne is accredited by the Group of Eight, Universitas 21, APRU, ACU.

 Eligibility: To be considered for the IPRS, you must:

 -be an international applicant (ie. a citizen of a country other than Australia or New Zealand, and not an Australian permanent resident) and meet international student visa requirements;

 -have completed tertiary studies that are at least equivalent to a 4-year honours degree at an Australian university with a minimum result of first class honours;

 -have applied for admission to undertake masters by research or doctorate by research degree at the University of Melbourne;

 -not be enrolled in the course for which you seek scholarship.

 -have not already completed a research qualification at the same or higher level as the course for which a scholarship is sought.